rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization(authCondition)(HomePage);
 {{< /highlight >}}

-First, wrap the AccountPage component in the higher order component and define the authorization condition as well.
+Second, wrap the AccountPage component in the higher order component and define the authorization condition as well.
+It isn't any different from the previous usage of the higher order component.

 In *src/components/Account.js* file: